Simon-Tang/Unlimited-Waterloo-Works/README.md

 I hope you enjoy this extension and get lots of job offers!
 Please leave some suggestions in the Chrome Web Store!

 Installation: [Chrome Web Store](https://chrome.google.com/webstore/detail/unlimited-waterloo-works/mgdhpnklfaddomncncglmmcdbbojhcdm?hl=en-GB&gl=CA)

+(I made this while learning to write JS - sorry for using jQuery!)